Mannydheer/wksp-module-2-js-4-events/lecture-1-events.md

 ### 3 Phases of Event Propagation

-- The Event Capture Phase
+- The Event Capture Phase //capturing and not doing anything
-- The Event Target Phase
+- The Event Target Phase //once raches here, it will trigger itself.
 - The Event Bubbling Phase

 **most** events bubble